gearnode/privatebin/doc/privatebin-show.1.md

 : The paste password when paste has a password.

 # EXAMPLES
-Create a paste on the default privatebin instance:
+Show a paste on the default privatebin instance:

     $ privatebin show https://example.com/foobar#mk